Chandogya Upanishad: Individual Self and the infinite Brahman is same, one's Self is God, Sandilya Vidya

-The teachings in this section re-appear centuries later in the words of the 3rd century CE Neoplatonic Roman philosopher Plotinus in "Enneades 5.1.2".
+The teachings in this section re-appear centuries later in the words of the 3rd century CE Neoplatonic Roman philosopher Plotinus in "Enneads 5.1.2".

-The universe is an imperishable treasure chest
+The Universe is an imperishable treasure chest

-The universe, states the Chandogya Upanishad in section 3.15, is a treasure-chest and the refuge for man.
+The Universe, states the Chandogya Upanishad in section 3.15, is a treasure-chest and the refuge for man.
 This chest is where all wealth and everything rests states verse 3.15.1, and it is imperishable states verse 3.15.3.
-The best refuge for man is this universe and the Vedas, assert verses 3.15.4 through 3.15.7.
+The best refuge for man is this Universe and the Vedas, assert verses 3.15.4 through 3.15.7.
 This section incorporates a benediction for the birth of a son.